 This exercise is nearly the first movement that athletes learn at the gym and continue using throughout the whole sport path.
 It can be found in almost every training plan or seen at the beginning of most workouts at the gym.

 The deadlift originally comes from powerlifting as one of the three competition exercises.
-Nevertheless, it is also used in weightlifting, crossfit, fitness, strongman, and many other sports that have a strength component.
+Nevertheless, it is also used in weightlifting, fitness, fitness, strongman, and many other sports that have a strength component.

 What muscles are involved in the deadlift?

 The deadlift involves almost all muscles.
 It is one of the most basic exercises to train the whole body at once and develop peak power and strength.

 The main emphasis is put on the biggest groups – legs and back muscles.
 Hips, hamstrings, glutes, and lats also work well for the deadlift.
 Finally, traps, abs, forearms, delts, triceps, etc. take their part of the load, too.